Tax Planning in Chattanooga, TN

 • $21,900 for head of household

 If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Chattanooga, TN can work with you to decide whether taking the standard deduction or itemizing is more suitable.
+The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
+A financial planner in Chattanooga, TN can help determine whether using the standard deduction or itemizing is more advantageous.

 • Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both provide tax advantages, though in different ways.
-A traditional IRA allows for contributions that may be deductible, with taxes deferred until you withdraw funds.
-Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
-The best option depends on your individual financial picture and tax outlook.
+Roth IRAs and Traditional IRAs both present unique tax benefits.
+With a traditional IRA, your contributions may be deductible, and you defer taxes until you take distributions.
+On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
+The ideal choice depends on your personal financial and tax situation.
 One potential strategy is a Roth conversion, which moves funds from a traditional to a Roth IRA, letting you pay taxes now and enjoy tax-free growth later.

 • Tax-Loss Harvesting